Trustworthy-Software/DexBERT/README.md

 # Usage

 ## Instruction
-  -  For most users, if you just want to use a pre-trained DexBERT to generate class features for your own Android analysis tasks, please skip the pretraining stage and download our pre-trained DexBERT model using the link provided below.
+  -  For most users, if you just want to use a pre-trained DexBERT to generate class features for your own Android analysis tasks, please skip the following instructions and go directly to folder './user_package' where you can run our model without any prior knowledge.

   - For readers who want to replicate our experiments, please follow the steps below to pre-train a DexBERT model and apply it in malicious code localization, app defect detection, and component type classification.